All Guides Kings Dominion

 The coasters

 Ten credits worth counting: Rapterra, Pantherian, Twisted Timbers, Dominator, Flight of Fear, Grizzly, Racer 75 (North and South sides count separately), Backlot Stunt Coaster, Reptilian, and Tumbili.
-Rapterra is the newest, a multi-launch that replaced Volcano in 2024.
+Rapterra is the newest, a launched wing coaster that opened in 2025 on the former Volcano site (Volcano was removed in 2019).
 Pantherian is the giga coaster and moves high volume, so the line looks longer than it runs.
 The collection is stronger than Carowinds on sheer intensity at the top end and more compact than Kings Island overall.
 For ride-by-ride rankings, the roller coaster guide has the full breakdown.

 Dining